Table of contents

 - Feelings of guilt and inferiority

-- Negative and pessimistic future prospects (hopeless): Characteristic are exaggerated concern about the future, possibly exaggerated anxiety due to minor disturbances in the area of one’s own body (see hypochondria), the feeling of hopelessness, helplessness or actual helplessness
+- Negative and pessimistic prospects (hopeless): Characteristics are exaggerated concern about the future, possibly exaggerated anxiety due to minor disturbances in the area of one’s own body (see hypochondria), the feeling of hopelessness, helplessness, or actual helplessness.

-- Suicidal thoughts or actions: Severely affected persons often feel that their life is completely meaningless.
+- Suicidal thoughts or actions: Severely affected persons often feel that their life is entirely meaningless.
 Often this agonizing state leads to latent or acute suicidal tendencies.

 - Reduced appetite

-Severity (part 3.1 of Is mental illness genetic?) is classified according to the number of symptoms:
+Severity is classified according to the number of symptoms: